 Welcome to the HelMod Website, an ASIF (ASI Supported Irradiation Facilities) related website.
-In these pages you can find information about the Solar Modulation Model for the propagation of Galactic Cosmic Rays through the Heliosphere from the Termination shock down to Earth.
+In these pages, you can find information about the Solar Modulation Model for the propagation of Galactic Cosmic Rays through the Heliosphere from the Heliopause down to Earth.

 HelMod is a 2D Monte Carlo model to simulate the solar modulation of galactic cosmic rays.
 The model is based on the Parker transport equation which contains diffusion, convection, particle drift and energy loss.
 Following the evolution of the solar activity in time, we are able to modulate the local interstellar spectra (LIS) of cosmic ray species, assuming their isotropy beyond the termination shock, down to the Earth's location inside the heliosphere.

-The current HelMod Version is the result from a continous development since 1998 (Monte-Carlo approach to Galactic Cosmic Ray propagation in the Heliosphere, Nucl.
+The current HelMod Version is the result of a continuous development since 1998 (Monte-Carlo approach to Galactic Cosmic Ray propagation in the Heliosphere, Nucl.
 Phys B-Proc Sup).
-The latest review on HelMod was published in 2017 (Propagation of Cosmic Rays in Heliosphere: the HelMod Model.
+The latest review on HelMod was published in 2018 (Propagation of Cosmic Rays in Heliosphere: the HelMod Model.
 Adv.
 Space Res.
-Available online 27 April 2017)
+62(10):2859 - 2879, 2018)

 In the present website version, a solar modulation calculator is available for Cosmic Rays experiments carried out during solar Cycle 23 and 24.

-From version 3.0 The numerical scheme was revisited and a backward-in-time approach adopted.
+From version 3.0 The numerical scheme was revisited and a backward-in-time approach was adopted.
 The rigidity dependence of parallel diffusion coefficient revisited according to PAMELA and AMS-02 data.
-Introduced the possibility of evaluate solar modulation of ions.
-Developed an additional python module to link GALPROP LIS with HelMod results.
-From version 3.0.1, the online calculator and solar modulator accept the LIS file as a plain text.
+Introduced the possibility of evaluating solar modulation of ions.
+Developed an additional python module to link GALPROP LIS (and plain text file) with HelMod results.

-From version 3.4 Online version aligned with published model in Boschini et al 2017. and the Solar Modulator for Ions is available.
+From version 3.4 Online version is aligned with the published model in Boschini et al 2017. and the Solar Modulator for Ions is available.

-Relevant result pictures from HelMod publications can be found in Results page.
+Relevant result pictures from HelMod publications can be found on the Results page.